 Q. How do you chisel wood for a door hinge?

-After marking out where the hinge will go, use an adequately sharp 1¼-inch mortise or bench chisel to make several shallow cuts the same depth of the hinge.
-Follow up with horizontal slices to remove the notched out area.
+After marking out where the hinge will go, use an adequately sharp 1¼-inch mortise or bench chisel to make several shallow cuts the same depth as the hinge.
+Follow up with horizontal slices to remove the notched-out area.